Calgary city skyline against a yellow sky

 The following organizations are eligible to apply for the Climate Innovation Grant Program:

-• Nonprofit and Qualified Canadian Donees (charitable) organizations are eligible to apply for projects based in Calgary or Edmonton.
+• Nonprofit and Qualified Canadian Donees (charitable) organizations can apply for projects based in Calgary or Edmonton.

 • The Cities of Edmonton and Calgary.